lexizli/gb_lessons/guideForGit.md

 <a id="top"></a>

 ---
-## Let's try to describe some commands that we we have learned
+## Let's try to describe some commands that we have learned
 * [git config](#config)
 * [git init](#init)
 * [git add](#add)